Fadi-Haddad/student-management-with-tests/README.md

     ```sh
     php artisan db:seed --class=UsersTableSeeder
     ```

-    * Start the Laravel app
+    * Open a second terminal and run the following:
     ```sh
+    npm run dev
+    ```
+    * Start the Laravel app (in the first terminal)
+    ```sh
     php artisan serve
     ```
-7. Test the APIs available inside APIs.txt With a Testing Tool Like POSTMAN
+9. Test the APIs available inside APIs.txt with a testing tool like POSTMAN